nirs/blkhash/README.md

 ![blksum demo](https://i.imgur.com/FXifrxt.gif)

-Disk images are typically sparse, containing unallocated areas read as zeroes by the guest.
+Disk images are typically sparse, containing unallocated areas read as zeros by the guest.
 The `blkhash` hash algorithm is optimized for computing checksums of sparse disk images.

 This project provides the `blksum` command and the `blkahsh` C library.